canonical/rockcraft/docs/tutorials/migrate-to-chiselled-rock.rst

 (Dockerfile) to a declarative one (``rockcraft.yaml``), without any overhead on the final recipe's size or complexity.

-The resulting ROCK ended up being 63MB smaller than the reference one, while offering the same .NET Runtime functionality.
+The resulting rock ended up being 63MB smaller than the reference one, while offering the same .NET Runtime functionality.